andromeda/lya/README.md

 $ lya example.js
 ```

-The command will print the value returned from `callFromLya` to STDOUT
+The command will do nothing with the output of `callWithLya`, so any
-using `console.log`, meaning that if you don't want
-inspection-friendly output, you may need to pass your output to
-`JSON.stringify` first.
+behavior you want to enforce on exit should appear in
+[`afterAnalysis`][].

 # Model